 dexCAMode: FromIngressSecret

-• Enable and configure the cert-manager module and disable the use of Let’s Encrypt:
+• Enable cert-manager and disable Let’s Encrypt:

 apiVersion: deckhouse.io/v1alpha1